 The essence of soccer culture is that it is the player's game.
-Once the game is underway the players are expected to make their own decisions, without interference from coaches or spectators.
+In the game players are expected to make their own decisions, without interference from coaches or spectators.

 In a youth soccer game opinions and suggestions such as "Pass the ball", "Shoot", "Watch out" are DISCOURAGED.
 Cheerleading and acknowledgment, such as "Go Vipers", "Nice pass", or "Good move", are ENCOURAGED.